 Q1 - How quickly do you deal with work coming in?

-All correspondence, emails and telephone calls are usually dealt with on the day of receipt or the next working day.
+I aim to deal with all correspondence, emails and telephone calls on the day of receipt, or the next working day.

 Accounts and tax work coming in during the first couple of days in any week, is usually started that week.
 Work coming in during the last couple of days in any week, is usually started the following working week.

 Unless due to unforeseeable situations like illness, I do not have a backlog of work.

 Q2 - How many staff do you employ?